albogdan/skule-vote/README.md

 #### Run the development server

 Finally, you can run the development server, by default on port 8000.
-From above, you should already be in the top-level `hackathon_site` directory:
+From above, you should already be in the top-level `skule_vote` directory:

 ```bash
 $ python manage.py runserver